 You can find the link to this activity here on my TpT site.
 You will get 30 pages of present progressive verbs that can by used for a variety of ages and delays.
 The verb cards without the words can be used to target present tense verbs.
 Older children can write the verb in the blanks on the last 5 pages.
 The last 5 pages of this activity can be printed and used as worksheets.

-I have accumulated a HUGE amount of objects and toys over the years and if I go to a dollar store, I usually make a sweep down the educational eisle in search of anything that can be used in therapy.
-One day I actually found sequencing puzzles for $1 a package!
-Another day I found some sequencing objects at Michael’s in the science section and several of them matched the puzzles I bought already.
-After I got them all home, I sorted the puzzles with objects from around my house, toys I already had or toys my mom saved from my childhood (check out Barbie’s baby boy…yes that’s a boy).
+I have accumulated a HUGE amount of objects and toys over the years.
+When I go to a dollar store, I usually go down the educational aisle in search of anything that can be used in therapy.
+One day I found sequencing puzzles for $1 a package!
+I also found some sequencing objects at Michael’s in the science section.
+Several of the objects matched the puzzles I bought already.
+After I got them all home, I sorted the puzzles with toys and objects from around my house.
+Some of the toys I used were ones I already had or toys my mom saved from my childhood (check out Barbie’s baby boy…yes that’s a boy).

 I organized them each into their own separate containers in a larger carrying case.
 This entire case is perfect for sequencing, following directions, using grammatically correct sentences, use of ordinal numbers, retelling stories in a sequence, object identification and many more!

 What objects do you have around your house?
 Put them together with some $1 puzzles for a great and inexpensive therapy activity that will last for years to come!